March 25, 2023Review Recipe

 AT ROOM TEMPERATURE: Red velvet cake cookies can be stored in an airtight container on the counter for up to three days.

 IN THE FREEZER: You can freeze red velvet chocolate chip cookies for up to three months in an airtight container.
 Leave to thaw on the countertop until they reach room temperature.

 You can forget about your Duncan Hines or Betty Crocker red velvet cake mix cookies – the best red velvet cookie recipes are made from scratch!
-This recipe is so simple that there’s no need for any shortcuts with store-bought packet mixes.
+This delicious cookie recipe is so simple that there’s no need for any shortcuts with store-bought packet mixes.